 Results from the two runs match intuitive expectations that the overall portfolio allowance level and volatility will increase when applying a lifetime loss metric.
 Further, we see intuitive patterns where particular loan characteristics are more or less attractive when considering longer loss horizons.
 For example, for the entire portfolio of approximately 6,000 instruments, the weighted average time to maturity was approximately 3.5 years.
-The 1,000 top-ranked instruments based on 12-month expected loss allowances have a longer average time to maturity, while the top-ranked instruments under lifetime allowances have a significantly shorter average time to maturity.
+The 1,000 top-ranked instruments based on expected loss allowances over a 12-month horizon have a longer average time to maturity, while the top-ranked instruments under lifetime allowances have a significantly shorter average time to maturity.
 This broad pattern supports the expectation that the new accounting standards will incentivize institutions to favor shorter-term instruments.

 Forward-looking credit considerations impact allowances under the new standards, so we are not surprised to find that many of the highest contributors to volatility of credit earnings are exposures that have some of the highest default probabilities.
 However, when comparing the two runs, there were several areas in the portfolio where assets ranked poorly based on credit earnings volatility – despite the fact that they had smaller default probabilities in the 12-month analysis.